opendilab/DI-toolkit/README.md

 ## Quick Start

+### Example of ditk.logging

-Here is a simple example:
+Here is an example of logging.

 ```python
 from ditk import logging